Vega-daniel/Predicting_personality/README.md

 >Welch Test Statistic(INTP v.
 INFP): 3.89

 Unfortuantely, this changes the distribution of the test statistic.
-Instead of using a normal distribution, we must now use a **Student's t-distribution**, which accounts for the extra uncertenty in estimating the two new parameters.
+Instead of using a normal distribution, we must now use a **Student's t-distribution**, which accounts for the extra uncertainty in estimating the two new parameters.

 The t-distribution always has mean $0$ and varaince $1$, and has one parameter, the **degrees of freedom**.
-Smaller degrees of freedom have heavyer tails, with the distribution beoming more normal as the degrees of freedom gets larger.
+Smaller degrees of freedom have heavyer tails, with the distribution becoming more normal as the degrees of freedom gets larger.

 The resulting application to our situation results in [Welch's t-test](https://en.wikipedia.org/wiki/Welch's_t-test).